Fishtrap Creek - Integrated Stormwater Management Plan (ISMP)

 The City is putting together a plan for this area that will work to resolve some of the issues such as flooding, poor drainage, overgrowing vegetation, fish and wildlife habitat loss and poor water quality.

-View the Fishtrap ISMP Stage 2 Project Update and if you have any questions, please ask your question below!
+View the Fishtrap Creek ISMP Project Update – Stage 3 Draft Plan and if you have any questions, please ask your question below!

 The Fishtrap Creek watershed is located in the southwest portion of the City, running west beyond Ross Road, north to Blueridge Drive and east to Trethewey Street.
 The Fishtrap Creek detention area was originally built as a large stormwater management facility to minimize the downstream flooding caused by development.
 This greenspace has been impacted by development and agricultural activities.